mnot/redbot/README.rst

 - src/webui.py - the Web frontend for RED.
 This is what is run by the server.
 - src/\*.py - other Python files necessary for RED.
-- web/\* - RED's CSS stylesheet and jquery <http://jquery.com/> library.
+- web/\* - RED's CSS stylesheet and JavaScript libraries.

 Place webui.py where you wish it to be served from the Web server.
 For example, with Apache you can put it in a directory and add these configuration directives